Cradle Cap (Seborrheic Dermatitis)

 Shampoos with Active Ingredients:

-How long do I have to use dandruff shampoo?
+How long do I have to use dandruff shampoo for cradle cap?

-Cradle cap is a chronic issue.
-It will often require long-term use (as least occasionally) of a medicated dandruff shampoo.
-Most babies grow out of cradle cap.
+Cradle cap is a chronic condition.
+It often requires long-term use of medicated dandruff shampoos, at least occasionally, to keep it under control.
+The good news is that most babies eventually grow out of cradle cap.

 Should I buy an expensive dry scalp shampoo?

-NO!
-Don’t waste your time or money on an expensive “dry scalp” shampoo.
-Check the label on the back.
-It needs to have an Active Ingredient listed at the top.
-Expensive tea tree oil shampoos may help, but they haven’t been tested to actually show that they help.
-Save your money.
+No!
+Don’t waste your time or money on pricey “dry scalp” shampoos.
+Always check the back label — it needs to list an Active Ingredient at the top to actually work.
+Expensive tea tree oil shampoos may help some people, but there’s no solid data to support them.
+Save your money and stick with proven medicated dandruff shampoos.

-Usually, the steps above help most people clear their dandruff.
-Sometimes people have a contact allergy or psoriasis or another condition that makes their scalp itch.
-If over-the-counter shampoos are not working, there are stronger prescription topical steroids that can be used to get your dandruff/itchy scalp under control.
+Usually, the steps above clear cradle cap.
+Sometimes, though, another condition such as contact allergy or eczema may be causing the scalp rash.
+If over-the-counter shampoos aren’t working, stronger prescription topical steroids or antifungals may be needed.
 Look for a board-certified dermatologist in your area.
 If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually with Honeydew.

 DISCLAIMER